YuEnoch/ProteaseProfiling/README.md

 # Protease Profiling: High Throughput Sequencing Analysis Pipeline

 This folder contained files for data analysis and figure generation of the Deep Protease Profiling manuscript.
 It identified significantly enriched peptides, analyzed amino/nucleic acid frequencies, assessed substrate motifs, and deconvoluted protease composition within mixtures.
 The Python pipeline only included processing from raw fastq files (trimming, filtering, translation) into a merged counts file, with frequency/counts analysis.
-Subsequent analysis in the manuscript was conducted in R.
+Subsequent analysis in the manuscript was conducted in R. The full RMarkdown file is available at https://rpubs.com/yue23/protease_analysis

 Please specify experiment details/names in parameter.txt, which would include all settings.
 This pipeline analyzes one-end reads, which could be single or in parallel.